savishy/devops-experiments/README.md

 #### Introduction

 1. It was my first exposure to nearly all the tools required in the assignment, so this was a great learning experience.
+2. A lesson I'd learned previously, which has now been reinforced: Windows can interfere with the development process.
+Always have a Linux box ready!

 #### Time Tracking

-Creating a local Ansible Tower VM with Vagrant: 4h
+*Day 1: Creating a local Ansible Tower VM with Vagrant: 4h*

 1. Reading: 1h
 2. Downloads and Installs: 3h

-Creating and Configuring Amazon EC2 Image with Vagrant: 3h
+*Day 1: Creating and Configuring Amazon EC2 Image with Vagrant: 4h*

 1. Reading: 30m
 2. Configuration: 30m
-3. Troubleshooting: 2h
+3. Troubleshooting: 3h

-Creating a Dev Environment with Ansible: 10h
+*Day 1/2: Creating a Dev Environment with Ansible: 12h*

-1. Reading: 2h
+1. Reading: 3h
 2. Configuration: 4h
-3. Troubleshooting: 4h
+3. Troubleshooting: 5h

+*Day 3:*

+1.
+2.
+3.

 #### Choices made

 1. Of Puppet, Chef and Ansible, I chose Ansible.
-2. Ideally I would have tried out all 3 tools and made an educated choice.
+  1. Ideally I would have tried out all 3 tools and made an educated choice.
   3. But in the given time for the assignment, the few reviews I read seemed to indicate similar attributes for all 3 tools.
 Thus my choice.
   4. An additional weighting factor in favor of Ansible was that it seems easy to configure vagrant with an Ansible tower.
   5. [I read that](https://docs.puppetlabs.com/puppet/3.8/reference/pre_install.html#standalone-puppet) Puppet Master does not work on Windows.
 Given that my primary machine at home is Windows I discarded Puppet.
+2. I chose [geerlingguy/jenkins](https://github.com/geerlingguy/ansible-role-jenkins) for the relative ease of configuring Jenkins as an Ansible role.
+3. I set up Jenkins on the same machine as the web server.

 <a name="stepsfollowed"/>
 #### Steps Followed